WINDSOR LOCKS CANAL TOWPATH:

 To start at the Route 140 Mill Complex parking lot; Take exit 45 off of I-91 and go west on Route 140.
 Just after you cross over the Connecticut River will be a mill complex on your right.
 Take the narrow road down along the canal to a parking lot.

 NOTE: The Towpath is closed to all uses from November 14 until April 1 of each year.
 This is to protect the nesting habitat for endangered birds of prey.

 The Windsor Locks Canal was built by hand between 1827 and 1829.
 It is 5 Ĺ miles long, 80 feet wide, but only 4 Ĺ feet deep.
 Three locks were built to accommodate the 30 foot elevation drop along itís route, as well as an aqueduct to carry the Canal over Stony Brook.
 The Towpath, which is the hiking/biking path today, was used by horses to pull the boat traffic through the Canal.
 The Canal was built to enable boating traffic to avoid Enfield Falls, a series of rapids along this section of the Connecticut River.
 After the railroads came along, it functioned as a power source for nearby mills.
+The Enfield Bike Path continues from the end of the Enfield Trail Extension next to the Route 190 Bridge bringing you to the Thompsonville section of Enfield.
 For more information visit; WINDSOR LOCKS CANAL SP TRAIL .

 NOTICE: April 2018; Due to construction projects and to protect wildlife, the southern entrance to this trail in Windsor Locks will be closed until further notice.
 Trail users will have only one single access point at the end of Canal Road in Suffield.
 There will be no through access.